TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % 9.
 Type: Detmerines what is plotted, Options: 'SingleERPOnly' for just
 % erp plots of one channel over all events OR 'MultipleERPOnly' for just
 % erp plot of each channel OR 'All' for both plots
+% 10.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

 % Outputs:
 % 1.
 CSDClim
 % 2.
 Trialplot: Handle to single trials of ERP plot for single channel
 % 3.
 Meanplot: Handle to ERP of ERP plot for single channel
 % 4.
 Eventplot: Handle to plotted event line of plots
+% 5.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.